 - How to Make the Most of Zoom for Every Kind of Event by Ben Drain

 - Google’s Get more out of Google Meet with these tips.

 - How to Host a Virtual Book Club: 7 Important Tips by Francis Bogan

 If you do plan to host an in-person event, please be sure that you are able to follow the most current and up-to-date health and safety guidelines provided by the Vermont Department of Health and the CDC.
 Please be sure that you are able to follow these guidelines thoroughly to ensure the health and safety of your speaker and guests!
 If you have any doubts, we encourage you to connect with the event hosts and participants, or postpone your event until it is safer to meet in person.

 - Vermont Department of Libraries Coronavirus Information

-- State of Vermont guidance for Indoor, Arts, Culture, and Entertainment
+- State of Vermont guidance for mitigating and responding to COVID-19 in the workplace

 - Vermont Historical Society Covid Guidance for Local Historical Societies